The Roots of

 Some secrets are hidden and some are in plain sight...

-Growing up, she enjoys spur-of-the-moment weekend shopping trips to New York City, springtime in Paris, and summer vacations at her family’s cottage on Martha’s Vineyard.
+Growing up, she indulges in spur-of-the-moment weekend shopping trips to New York City, springtime in Paris, and summer vacations at her family’s cottage on Martha’s Vineyard.
 A life most people never get to experience, especially people who look like her.

-When her life is upended by a tragic event and she’s thrown into the national spotlight, only then, does she realize that not even her privileged life can shelter her from suffering.
-In the aftermath, does she fold?
-Or will she use the devastating turn of events to finally come to terms with the jaw-dropping secret she’s kept hidden all these years?
+With almost everyone in town hiding secrets, Gia herself isn’t as innocent as she appears.
+When a tragic event upends her life, throwing her into the national spotlight, she realizes that even her privileged life can't shield her from suffering.
+In the aftermath, will she crumble under the weight of it all or find the strength to confront the jaw-dropping secret she's kept hidden all these years?

-Find out how the lively residents of this down-home suburban town bring it to life, mixed with some surprising small-town and family secrets, and a violent life-altering experience that upends Gia's life.
+Find out how the lively residents of this down-home suburban town bring it to life, mixed with some surprising small-town and family secrets, and a violent life-altering experience that shatters Gia’s world.